Sarah Newton

-Sarah Louise Newton, FRSA (née Hick, 19 July 1961) is a British retired politician who served as the Member of Parliament (MP) for Truro and Falmouth from 2010 to 2019.
+Sarah Louise Newton, FRSA (née Hick; born 19 July 1961) is a British former politician who served as the Member of Parliament (MP) for Truro and Falmouth from 2010 to 2019.
 A member of the Conservative Party, she served as Minister of State for Disabled People, Work and Health from 2017 to 2019.

 Early life

 Born in Gloucestershire, Newton moved to Cornwall at an early age, and attended Marlborough Infants, Clare Terrace Primary School and Falmouth School, where she was elected Head Girl.

-Newton read History at King's College London.
+Newton read history at King's College London.
 She completed a master's degree in the United States, studying as a Rotary International Scholar.

 Professional career

 Newton began her career as a marketing officer for businesses including Citibank and American Express.
 During her six years working for American Express, Newton was responsible for strategic planning, marketing and promotion of the card in the United Kingdom.
 In the early 1990s, Newton served as the director of Age Concern England.
 After leaving this post, Newton served as a founder and the initial director of The International Longevity Centre.